Yacht Club Costa Smeralda

 Where is Yacht Club Costa Smeralda?

 Yacht Club Costa Smeralda is located in Porto Cervo, Sardinia, Italy.
 The local timezone is Europe/Rome.
-Racing takes place on Tyrrhenian Sea / Costa Smeralda.
+Racing takes place on open water.

 What sailing events are at Yacht Club Costa Smeralda in 2026?